Jay Chaudhry: Recognitions

-Jay is the recipient of three awards by Indian Institute of Technology (Banaras Hindu University), Varanasi: Alumnus of the Year (2015), Alumnus of the Century in Making (2019), the Distinguished Alumnus/Alumna Awards (2021–22), and the American India Foundation's Corporate Leadership Award (2022).
+Chaudhry is the recipient of three awards by Indian Institute of Technology (Banaras Hindu University), Varanasi: Alumnus of the Year (2015), Alumnus of the Century in Making (2019), the Distinguished Alumnus/Alumna Awards (2021–22), and the American India Foundation's Corporate Leadership Award (2022).

-In 2018, Jay was selected as a finalist for the EY Entrepreneur of the Year Award program in Northern California.
+In 2018, he was a finalist for the EY Entrepreneur of the Year Award program in Northern California.

 Personal life

 Chaudhry and his wife, Jyoti, have three children and live in Reno, Nevada, U.S. Chaudhry is a vegetarian.

-Jay loves to hike, white-water raft and go on “bonding walks” around his neighborhood with his family.
-Jay is a voracious reader and he particularly favors books on history, global politics and psychology.
+Chaudhry enjoys hiking, white-water raft and “bonding walks” around his neighborhood with his family.
+Jay likes reading and favors books on history, global politics and psychology.

 Philanthropy

-Jay makes regular trips to Panoh, India, to help the community.
+Chaudhry makes regular trips to Panoh, India.
 In 2011, he arranged for a mobile medical lab to give older residents blood tests and other checkups.

-In 2022, Jay gifted $1 million to his alma mater, IIT-BHU, to fund the school's Entrepreneurship Center and its Software Innovation Center.
+In 2022, Chaudhry gifted $1 million to his alma mater, IIT-BHU, to fund the school's Entrepreneurship Center and its Software Innovation Center.
 That year, he also donated $3 million to the Bay Area Chapter of the American India Foundation (AIF), an organization committed to improving the lives of India's underprivileged, to support COVID relief efforts.

-In 2023, he donated $1 million to the Sankara Eye Foundation, an organization whose mission is to eradicate curable blindness in India.
+In 2023, he donated $1 million to the Sankara Eye Foundation, an organization seeking to eradicate curable blindness in India.